hengxin/chapar-coq/README.md

 #### Learning
 - Chapar for Op-based CRDT
 - Chapar for State-based CRDT
+  - Paper: FORTE14: Formal Specification and Verification of CRDTs

 #### Research Level
 - Chapar for CC (other variants of Causal Consistency)